KenKundert/emborg/README.rst

 Precautions
 ===========

-You should assure you have a backup copies of the encryption key and its passphrase in a safe place (run 'borg export' to extract the encryption keys).
+You should assure you have a backup copy of the encryption key and its passphrase in a safe place (run 'borg export' to extract the encryption keys).
 This is very important.
 If the only copy of the encryption credentials are on the disk being backed up, then if that disk were to fail you would not be able